 The Chase Freedom Unlimited has a $200 bonus offer after you spend $500 in the first three months after you open the account.

 Because it’s a credit card with no annual fee, this isn’t a card you’d expect to have loads of benefits, but it’s a keeper nonetheless.
-The Freedom Unlimited earns 5% back on Lyft rides (through March 2022) and an unlimited 1.5% back on all other purchases.
+The Freedom Unlimited earns 5% back on Lyft rides (through March 2022), 5% cash back on grocery store purchases for your first year (up to $12,000) and an unlimited 1.5% back on all other purchases.
 That’s an excellent rate, making it one of the top Visa credit cards for cash back.

 This is the perfect card to pair with either the Sapphire Preferred or Sapphire Reserve.
 This is because the Freedom Unlimited earns cash back in the form of Ultimate Rewards points and you can pool Chase points between your accounts.
 When you do that, you can then transfer the rewards you earned with the Freedom Unlimited to Chase’s airline or hotel partners.
 Here’s an example of why that’s such a powerful feature: $300 cash back is equal to 30,000 Ultimate Rewards points.
 If you transferred those points to, say, Hyatt, you could book a reward night at a top-tier Category 7 luxury hotel that could easily cost $600 or more.
 So, in a sense, you just doubled the value of the rewards you earned.